 This humane killing device will capture bigger moles, especially the “boar” ( breeding male) moles.
 For better results, it is better that you follow the manual of trapping moles, putting some food in the black hole rodent as bait, and to be certain that the light does not leak around the trap once it is placed into the ground.

 Nash choker loop mole trap

 This type of trap need to be used with a bucket, so it will not be activated by passing animals and pets, and most importantly, keep the free human scent from the trap and the bucket.
 And this trap will get the best result if you are using it in a new tunnel.

 This trap is very effective when it is placed directly over a mole hole.
 And the device will kill moles as it “removes” them.

 There is no chance to catch moles if you set the traps with your bare hands.

-You need to take a gloves to avoid to transfer your scent to the trap.
+You need to take a glove to avoid to transfer your scent to the trap.
 Human scent is a sensitive signal to moles.
 And these gloves should be used only for handling mole traps, not for any other purpose, to avoid contamination them with your scent.